Our Classes:

 - Students will NOT be allowed to attend classes at the dojo unless their lesson fees have been paid up front.
 Reminder, all lesson fees are to be paid ahead of time, not after the month has started (For example: July lesson fees are to be paid by end of June).

-- Parents and visitors will be allowed in the dojo during classes, but only if the dojo is NOT overly crowded and only if they are NOT disrupting classes.
-Because the dojo is a small space with limited air circulation, parents and visitors will asked to maintain social distancing while in the dojo.
+- Parents and visitors are allowed in the dojo during classes, but only if the dojo is NOT overly crowded and only if they are NOT disrupting classes.

 - Students are to stay home if they feel sick or anyone in their household is sick or feeling sick.